The Market for Lemons: Thesis

 Akerlof's paper uses the market for used cars as an example of the problem of quality uncertainty.
 A used car is one in which ownership is transferred from one person to another, after a period of use by its first owner and its inevitable wear and tear.
 There are good used cars ("peaches") and defective used cars ("lemons"), normally as a consequence of several not-always-traceable variables, such as the owner's driving style, quality and frequency of maintenance, and accident history.
 Because many important mechanical parts and other elements are hidden from view and not easily accessible for inspection, the buyer of a car does not know beforehand whether it is a peach or a lemon.
 So the buyer's best guess for a given car is that the car is of average quality; accordingly, the buyer will be willing to pay the price of a car of known average quality.
-This means that the owner of a carefully maintained, never-abused, good used car will be unable to get a high enough price to make selling that car worthwhile.
+This means that the owner of a carefully maintained, never-abused, good used car will not be able to get a high enough price to make selling that car worthwhile.

-Therefore, owners of good cars will not place their cars on the used car market.
+Therefore, owners of 'peaches' will not place their cars on the used market as they believe their car is worth more than the market price.
 The withdrawal of good cars reduces the average quality of cars on the market, causing buyers to revise downward their expectations for any given car.
 This, in turn, motivates the owners of moderately good cars not to sell, and so on.
-The result is that a market in which there is asymmetric information with respect to quality shows characteristics similar to those described by Gresham's Law: the bad drives out the good.
+The result is that a market in which there is asymmetric information with respect to quality shows characteristics similar to those described by Gresham's law: the bad drives out the good.
 (Although Gresham's principle applies more specifically to exchange rates, modified analogies can be drawn.)

 Statistical abstract of the problem

-Akerlof considers a situation in which demand D for used cars depends on the cars price p and quality µ = µ(p) and the supply S depends on price alone.
-Economic equilibrium is given by S(p) = D(p,µ) and there are two groups of traders with utilities given by:
+Akerlof considers a situation in which demand D for used cars depends on the cars price p and quality μ = μ(p) and the supply S depends on price alone.
+Economic equilibrium is given by S(p) = D(p,μ) and there are two groups of traders with utilities given by:

 where M is the consumption of goods other than automobiles, x the car's quality and n the number of automobiles.
 Let Yi, Di and Si be income, demand and supply for group i.
 Assuming that utilities are linear, that the traders are Von Neumann–Morgenstern utility maximizers and that the price of other M goods is unitary, the demand D1 for cars is Y1/p if μ/p > 1, otherwise null.
 The demand D2 is Y2/p if 3μ/2 > p, otherwise null.
 Market demand is given by:

 Group 1 has N cars to sell with quality between 0 and 2 and group 2 has no cars to sell, therefore S1 = pN/2 and S2 = 0.
 For a given price p, average quality is p/2, and therefore D = 0.
 The market for used cars collapses when there is asymmetric information.